-Securing time away from school and financial support to attend a conference requires thorough preparation and articulated benefits to your institution, department, colleagues and professional performance.
-Use these steps and resources to help make your case to attend the Michigan Music Conference in 2018!
+Securing time away from school and financial support to attend a conference requires thorough preparation and articulated benefits to your institution, department, colleagues, and professional performance.
+Use these steps and resources to help make your case to attend the Michigan Music Conference in 201!

 1. Familiarize yourself with the points in “5 Reasons to Attend the MMC” (below).
 Use them as jumping-off points; adapt them to address your own situation.

-3. Review last year’s conference program and list specific ideas or strategies that you brought back and implemented in your classroom, rehearsal or position.
+3. Review last year’s conference program and list specific ideas or strategies that you brought back and implemented in your classroom or rehearsal.

-4. Study any preliminary information about the program that is available; identify sessions, events and programs that could help you grow as a music educator.
-Highlight how these support your professional development in specific areas such as the Michigan Fine Arts Standards or National Core Arts Standards, assessment or the Danielson model.
+4. Study any preliminary information about the program that is available; identify sessions, events, and programs that could help you grow as a music educator.
+Highlight how these support your professional development in specific areas such as the Michigan Fine Arts Standards, National Core Arts Standards, or your district’s assessment tool.

-5. Share available program materials with your supervisor and find out what topics, sessions and programs they think would be of greatest benefit to your workplace.
+5. Share available program materials with your principal and find out what topics, sessions, and programs they think would be of greatest benefit to your building.

 6. Put together a draft plan for how instruction will continue and how essential tasks will get done while you’re away, including how technology will keep you accessible and in touch as needed.